 Looking for the most versatile bikepacking option?

-If you are in search of exploring the great outdoors by bike, a mountain bike is the most versatile bike to handle any bikepacking trips.
-Not only is it built for the extra weight but it also expands your possible terrain.
+If you are searching to explore the great outdoors by bike, a mountain bike is the most versatile bike to handle any bikepacking trips.
+Not only is it built for the extra weight, but it also expands your possible terrain.
 Want to head off the beaten path to catch the sunset on a trailhead overlooking a cliff?
 Or take a shortcut through the woods to get to your campsite before sundown?
 Go right ahead!
-Now all that is left is to decide which type of mountain bike best suits your needs.
+Now, all that is left is to decide which type of mountain bike best suits your needs.

 Our top 5 best mountain bikes for bikepacking

-We have selected 3 hardtail MTBs, 1 full suspension, and 1 rigid mountain bike:
+We have selected 3 hardtail MTBs, 1 full-suspension suspension, and 1 rigid mountain bike:

 - Surly Karate Monkey